AdobeDocs/workfront.en/help/manage-work/projects/manage-projects/manage-projects-in-agile-view.md

 ## Create and customize Agile views

-As with standard views in `Workfront`, you can customize existing agile Views or create new agile Views from scratch.
+As with standard views in Workfront, you can customize existing agile Views or create new agile Views from scratch.
 Unlike standard views, you cannot create new agile Views based on existing agile Views.

 For more information about creating and customizing agile views, see &nbsp;the "Create or customize an Agile view" section in&nbsp;the article [Views overview in Adobe Workfront](../../../reports-and-dashboards/reports/reporting-elements/views-overview.md).&nbsp;